firebolt-db/firebolt-node-sdk/README.md

   database: 'database',
 });
 ```
+In the previous code example, the following apply:

 * `client_id` and `client_secret` are your service account credentials.
 Follow the Firebolt's [guide](https://docs.firebolt.io/Guides/managing-your-organization/service-accounts.html#create-a-service-account) on how to create one and get its id and secret.
-* `engineName` is the name of the engine which you want to execute your queries on.
+* `engineName` is the name of the engine which you want to run your queries on.
-* `database` is where your tables exist or will be created.
+* `database` is the target databaset to store your tables.
 * `account` is the [account](https://docs.firebolt.io/Overview/organizations-accounts.html#accounts) within your organisation.
-Not to be confused with a username.
+Your account is not the same as your user name.

-### Full example
+### Example

-In this example we set credentials as described above in environment variables.
-For bash and similar shells you can set it by running `export FIREBOLT_CLIENT_ID=<your_client_id>` where <your_client_id> is the id you want to set.
-This ensures no credentials are left in the code and it can be safely commited to a version control system (e.g. `git`).
-IDEs like IntelliJ IDEA would have the environemnt settings under run configurations.
+In the following code example, credentials are stored in environment variables.
+For bash and similar shells you can set them by running `export FIREBOLT_CLIENT_ID=<your_client_id>` where <your_client_id> is the id you want to set.
+This method prevents hardcoding sensitive information in your code so it can be safely commited to a version control system such as Git.
+Many IDEs, including IntelliJ IDEA, allow the configuration of environment variables in their run configurations.

 ```typescript
 import { Firebolt } from 'firebolt-sdk'